ryanoasis/nerd-fonts/readme.md

 ### To install all fonts:

-* Installs all of the patched Fonts (_Warning: This is a lot of Fonts adding up to a large size_)
+* Installs all the patched Fonts (_Warning: This is a lot of Fonts adding up to a large size_)

 ```sh
 ./install.sh